 A MULTI-NOTCH MOUNTAIN RIDE (approx. 142 miles)

 If you turn north on Rt.
-16 in Glen , you'll go through Pinkham Notch , past the Mt.
-Washington Auto Road the Ride to the Sky to Gorham and the Great North Woods Ride.
+16 in Glen, you'll go through Pinkham Notch, past the Mt.
+Washington Auto Road, to Gorham and the Great North Woods Ride.

 Rte.
 112, Conway to Lincoln.
 Part of the White Mountains Trail.
 Passes through the White Mountain National Forest.
 Colonial history and forest ecology experiences offered along the way at the Russell Colbath Historic Site and Forest Discovery Trail.

 Rte.
 116, Littleton to Whitefield, then Rte.
 3 to Lancaster to Rte.
 2 E to Gorham, then Rte.
 16 S to Glen, Rte.
 302 W to Littleton.
 Four state parks, numerous scenic vistas and historic villages.